arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

   storage engine and so it is removed now.

-### arangorestore
+### arangoimport

-#### Maximum value for import errors
+#### Maximum number of import errors

-The new `--max-errors` option has been introduced to limit the amount of errors displayed by _arangoimport_.
+The new `--max-errors` startup option limits the amount of errors displayed by _arangoimport_, and the import is stopped when this value is reached.
 The default value is `20`.
-When this value is reached, the import will stop.

 Previously, the import would continue even when there were many errors.
-To achieve the same behavior with the new version, the value of `--max-errors` can be set to a higher value.
+To achieve a similar behavior with the new version, set the value of `--max-errors` to a high value.

-### arangoimport
+#### Automatic file format detection

 *arangoimport* now automatically detects the type of the import file based on the file extension.
 The default value of the `--type` startup option has been